DFHack/dfhack/README.rst

  * On Windows, first delete SDL.dll and rename SDLreal.dll to SDL.dll.
 Then remove the other DFHack files
  * On Linux, Remove the DFHack files.

+The stonesense plugin might require some additional libraries on Linux:
+ * libjpeg 8

+If it refuses to load, check the stderr.log file created in your DF folder.

 ============
 Using DFHack
 ============